angel-dart/angel/README.md

 # About
 Any web app needs different configuration for development and production.
 This plugin will search for a `config/default.yaml` file.
-If it is found, configuratiom from it is loaded into `angel.properties`.
+If it is found, configuration from it is loaded into `angel.properties`.
 Then, it will look for a `config/$ANGEL_ENV` file. (i.e. config/development.yaml).
 If this found, all of its configuration be loaded, and will override anything loaded from the `default.yaml` file.
 This allows for your app to work under different conditions without you re-coding anything. :)